 “Kiṁ pana, bho gotama, ‘aññaṁ jīvaṁ aññaṁ sarīraṁ, idameva saccaṁ moghamaññan’ti evaṁdiṭṭhi bhavaṁ gotamo”ti?

-“Then, Venerable Gotama, is it your view that ‘the soul is one thing and the body another, this alone is true, anything else is meaningless’?”
+“How is it then, sir Gotama, is this your view: ‘The life force is one thing and the body another; only this is true, anything else is wrong’?”

 “Na kho ahaṁ, vaccha, evaṁdiṭṭhi: ‘aññaṁ jīvaṁ aññaṁ sarīraṁ, idameva saccaṁ moghamaññan’”ti.